-For the best starting salaries, engineering is U.S. News & World Report’s top pick.
-From nuclear to mechanical engineering, this field dominates its list of the 10 College Majors with the Best Starting Salaries.
+Engineering is one of U.S. News & World Report’s top picks for the best starting salaries.
+This field dominates its list of the 10 College Majors with the Best Starting Salaries, from nuclear to mechanical engineering.

 What Student Resources Are Available to Online Learners?

 Most universities provide online learners with access to all on-campus resources.
-You can take advantage of your school’s career center, gaining free advice on your resume and job search.
-If you live nearby, you can use your university’s health center and library.
+For example, you can take advantage of your school’s career center to get free advice on your resume and job search.
+You can use your university’s health center and library if you live nearby.

-If traveling to campus is not an option, then you’ll want to research what resources your school of choice provides specifically to online students.
+If traveling to campus is not an option, you’ll want to research what resources your school offers to online students.
 Often schools have free online tutoring and writing support.
-You might also have the option to join regional study groups or take part in on-campus events, like lectures or musical performances, through live-streaming services.
+You might also have the option to join regional study groups.
+You can likely join on-campus events through live-streaming services, like lectures or musical performances.